Capability Controllers (new capability system)

 }

-The idea is that we have a Greeting resource.
+In each case, the idea is that we have a Greeting resource.
 We want the public to be able to read the greeting variable, but only the owner of the resource should be able to call the changeGreeting function.

 Old vs. New: Creating a Public Capability